web3/web3.js/docs/web3-eth-contract.rst

     myContract.methods.myMethod([param1[, param2[, ...]]]).call(options[, callback])

 Will call a "constant" method and execute its smart contract method in the EVM without sending any transaction.
-Note calling can not alter the smart contract state.
+Note calling cannot alter the smart contract state.

 ----------
 Parameters
 ----------

 1. ``options`` - ``Object`` (optional): The options used for calling.
     * ``from`` - ``String`` (optional): The address the call "transaction" should be made from.
+For calls the ``from`` property is optional however it is highly recommended to explicitly set it or it may default to `address(0)` depending on your node or provider.
     * ``gasPrice`` - ``String`` (optional): The gas price in wei to use for this call "transaction".
     * ``gas`` - ``Number`` (optional): The maximum gas provided for this call "transaction" (gas limit).
 2. ``callback`` - ``Function`` (optional): This callback will be fired with the result of the smart contract method execution as the second argument, or with an error object as the first argument.